nebari-dev/nebari/docs/source/user_guide/idle_culler.md

 The process for culling and terminating follows these steps:

 - Check if the Terminal and Notebooks kernels are idle for more than 15 minutes.
-With periodicaly culling checks of 5m.
+With periodically culling checks of 5m.
 - If the kernel is idle for more than 15 minutes, terminate the kernel and the server.
 - Once no connections remains, after another 15m of no API calls from the user pod, the server is considered idle, and will be terminated.